xonsh/xonsh/docs/tutorial_history_backend.rst

             cmd['ts'] = cmd['ts'][0]
             yield cmd

-The `try-except` is here so that we're safe when something bad happened, like couchdb is not get started, etc.
+The `try-except` is here so that we're safe when something bad happens, like CouchDB is not running properly, etc.

 Try Out Our New History Backend